Migrating from Jenkins to Azure DevOps

 Release Pipelines give you more control and visibility over the deployment process specifics.

-Deployment Agents allow you to easily connect to remote machines and execute the actions needed to download artefacts and install your project.
+Deployment Agents allow you to easily connect to remote machines and execute the actions needed to download artefacts and install your project. - You have a vast and diverse number of templates to choose from.

 The provided templates cover the most common use cases and are pretty complete.
 You’ll find nearly ready Pipelines for Android, iOS, .NET, Javascript, PHP, Golang, and many others.